-Staff are also aware that such breaches of confidentiality and data protection may result in disciplinary action and risks bringing the school into disrepute and in specific circumstances place children at risk.
+Staff are also aware that such breaches of confidentiality and data protection may result in disciplinary action as such breaches place vulnerable children at risk.
+In addition such breaches would bring the school into disrepute and under GDPR legislation potential heavy fines.

-7. Roles and responsibilities
+7. Roles and responsibilities & Early Help

-All staff have received and had time allocated to read and have the opportunity to seek advice or clarification about the current:
+All staff have received training / briefing; had time allocated to read and the opportunity to seek advice or clarification; about the current:

-- Keeping Children Safe in Education Part 1 information for all School & College staff.

-- School Staff Code of Conduct.

-- Staff Child protection Procedures.
+- Keeping Children Safe in Education Part 1 information for all School & College staff. - School Staff Code of Conduct. - Staff Child protection Policy & Procedures. - School Behaviour & Attendance policies and understand the safeguarding context of both. - The role and identity of the DSL, DDSL & DSG.